 If you file your EPS after the February 28 deadline, you will be charged a penalty and you will not be eligible for an Experience Rate discount.

-- Fast File EPS – You can send your EPS online without any special registration.
-Anyone who has the Access Code and Firm Number on the form WCB sent you can use this service.
+- Fast File EPS – You can submit your EPS online without any special registration process.
+Anyone who has the access code and firm number found on the form we sent to you can submit the EPS using Fast File.
+Fast File your EPS now or learn more from the FAQs about Fast File EPS.

-- Online Services Account – Employers who have set up an online account can send their EPS through this service.
+- WCB Online Account – Employers who have set up an online account can send their EPS through this service.
+Log in now.

-Mark your calendar to periodically review your payroll throughout the year.
+Mark your calendar to periodically review your payroll throughout the year (eg. in May and December) .
 If your payroll estimate is inaccurate, you can revise your payroll estimate at any time.
 Updating your payroll data can help avoid penalties from inaccurate reporting.

-CFIB’s Business Resources team is also available to assist you.
+CFIB’s Business Resources team is also available to assist companies that are members of CFIB.
+Contact us at 1-888-234-2232.